emacs-mirror/emacs/mps/manual/source/guide/lang.rst

     forwarding object.
-The best approach in such a case would be to allocate the single-word objects from a separate pool: if, as seems likely, these objects do not contain references, they could be allocated from the :ref:`pool-lo` pool, and so the cost of scanning them could be avoided.
+The best approach in such a case would be to allocate the single-word objects from a separate pool: if, as seems likely, these objects do not contain references, they could be allocated from the :ref:`pool-amcz` pool, and so the cost of scanning them could be avoided.

 .. topics::